chapitreneuf/oai_pmh_lodel/README.md

 nano config.php
 ```

 Create the needed database, launch setup.php script and fill your database.
 You **must** use the same database prefix as your lodel installation.
+Database name is by default oai-pmh (prefixed by lodel_), but it can be changed using 'lodelOAIsite' configuration.
 ```
 mysql
 > CREATE DATABASE `lodel_oai-pmh`;